eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ## Use Cases

-This example consists of 5 use cases.
+This example consists of 6 use cases.

- 1. `ice_waitset_basic`: A single subscriber is notified by the waitset if data arrives.
+ 1. `ice_waitset_basic`: A single subscriber is notified by the WaitSet if data arrives.

- 1. `ice_waitset_gateway.cpp`: We build a gateway to forward data to another network.
+ 2. `ice_waitset_gateway.cpp`: We build a gateway to forward data to another network.
 A list of subscriber events are handled in an uniform way by defining a callback which is executed for every subscriber who has received data.

- 2. `ice_waitset_grouping`: We would like to group multiple subscribers into 2 distinct groups and handle them whenever they have a specified state according to their group membership.
+ 3. `ice_waitset_grouping`: We would like to group multiple subscribers into 2 distinct groups and handle them whenever they have a specified state according to their group membership.

- 3. `ice_waitset_gateway.cpp`: We build a gateway to forward data to another network.
-A list of subscriber events are handled in an uniform way by defining a callback which is executed for every subscriber who has received data.

  4. `ice_waitset_individual`: A list of subscribers where every subscriber is handled differently.